a-sit-plus/signum/CONTRIBUTING.md

 1. Fork it
 2. Create a branch with a descriptive name (e.g. `feature/timeTravel` or `fix/gravitationalConstant`)
 3. Commit your changes to your branch
-4. Open a pull request
+4. Open a pull request against `development`

 We will then review the changes, provide feedback.
 Once we agree that the PR is ready, we will approve it, and your PR will be merged.